Homerton College, Cambridge: May Ball

+Homerton Charter Choir

+The college's Charter Choir sing evensong every Tuesday and is formed of choral scholars and volunteers from the college and the wider community.
+The choir tours abroad once a year, recently travelling to Portsmouth, Gibraltar and Iceland.
+The choir is directed by Daniel Trocmé-Latter, the Music Director of Studies at the college.

 Boat Club

 Homerton College Boat Club (HCBC) is the rowing club of the college.
 HCBC colours are navy blue with white trim, although the club's Zephyr (garment) is white with blue trim.
 The blade colour is white with a single blue (RAL-290-20-30) vertical stripe.
 It is traditional to wear a sock of each of the boat club's colours when racing with a blue sock on the foot opposite the rigger.

 The Men's 1st VIII hold the Oxbridge record for the most places advanced during one series of bumps (either Mays, Lents, or Torpids/Eights for Oxford), advancing 13 places in the May Bumps 2001, where the crew moved up a division to division 3 and also won blades.

-Widening Participation
+Widening participation

-In 2022, Homerton made offers to five students, who are among more than 50 candidates from backgrounds of educational disadvantage to be offered a place on the University of Cambridge’s first-ever pre-degree foundation year.
+In 2022, Homerton made offers to five students, who are among more than 50 candidates from backgrounds of educational disadvantage to be offered a place on the University of Cambridge's first-ever pre-degree foundation year.